Plantaholics/plantbuddyFrontend/README.md

 - Instructions to run this app in your computer:
   - git clone
   - you will need to  `npm install`, `npm install axios`, `npm i @chakra-ui/react @chakra-ui/next-js`
-  - environment variables: explain that I'd need to create a `.env` file and add environment variables (remember to detail all the variables that I may need to create, if I need to create an account to get some credentials etc.)
   - you can run the application with `npm run dev`